cloudfoundry/cli/.github/CONTRIBUTING.md

 # Vendoring Dependencies

-The CLI uses [GVT](https://github.com/FiloSottile/gvt) to manage vendored dependencies.
-Refer to the GVT documentation for managing dependencies.
+The CLI uses [dep](https://github.com/golang/dep) to manage vendored dependencies.
+Refer to the [`dep` documentation](https://golang.github.io/dep/docs/daily-dep.html) for managing dependencies.

 If you are vendoring a new dependency, please read [License and Notice Files](https://github.com/cloudfoundry/cli/wiki/License-and-Notice-Files) to abide by third party licenses.